ToshiyaKurose/silenthillmuseum/content/hint.en.md

 {{< accordion title="Login information" >}}

-You can find out the ID/password rules from the login information provided by Ruby and Ruby's profile.
+You can find out the ID rule and and password's hint from information provided by Ruby.
-ID is "First name + Last Initial + Year the person joined the museum", and password is what the person likes.
+ID is "First name + Last Initial + Year the person joined the museum", and password is what he desires.
 Therefore, Felix's login information is as follows:

 |ID|Password|
 |-|-|